-The Beginning: The German Society For Space Travel
+The German Society for Space Travel

-In the summer of 1927, as Germany had begun to rise out from the ashes of the First World War, a small group of rocket enthusiasts made up of mostly young scientists and engineers met at a small restaurant in Breslau to found the Society for Space Travel (Verein fur Ramschiffahrt, or VfR for short).
-Soon after their first meeting, the leader of this small group Herman Oberth, regarded as one of the fathers of modern astronautics, would recruit a young genius by the name of Wernher von Braun to join his club.
+As Germany began to rise out from the ashes of the First World War, a small group of rocket enthusiasts made up of mostly young scientists and engineers met at a small restaurant in Breslau to start the Society for Space Travel (Verein fur Ramschiffahrt, or VfR for short).
+Soon after their first meeting, the leader of this small group, Herman Oberth, regarded as one of the fathers of modern astronautics, would recruit a young genius by the name of Wernher von Braun to join his club.

 Von Brauchitsch also gave the order to begin the construction of a massive bomb-proof launching platform on the French coast near the English Channel named La Coupole.
 This V-2 launch site which still stands today is a massive structure with a concrete roof over 16 feet thick.

 Hitler was extremely impressed by what he saw when he watched film of the first successful V-2 launches.
 He gave rocket production top priority believing that rocket attacks on London would bring about a turning point in the war.
 But time was running out on Hitler and his embattled Reich.

 V-2 Production Moves Underground